Coronavirus and MDPCP Practices

 ● The FDA posts updates on the progress of COVID-19 vaccines here

-● More information about registering for Immunet can be found on the MDPCP Immunet enrollment and reporting sites.
+● More information about enrolling in Immunet can be found here, and more information about setting up reporting can be found here

 ● CDC guidance on proper equipment for healthcare providers